 Farm Fresh Christmas Trees Sign

 This year I decided to make a vintage-style farm fresh Christmas trees sign and double it up as a family established sign for the holidays.
-I absolutely love how it turned out and wanted to share it with you.
-I also added a printable version you can download and print from my shop here.
+I may have run into a few issues here and there, and it may not have turned out exactly as I originally had in mind, but I do love it!

 I created the design in Illustrator then transferred it onto wood planks I framed.
 You may have seen a couple sneak peeks if you follow me on Instagram.

 We didn’t have scrap wood that was large enough for what I wanted so we picked up some cedar fence boards at the hardware store that I then cut down to size.